 - 1. How neutralization can be done in bipolar transistors? - 2.
-What may cause RF oscillations? - 3.
+Mention the design steps involved in designing low noise amplifiers. - 3.
 What are the drawbacks of cascading impedance-matched stages? - 4.
-Mention the types of noise sources in RF systems? - 5.
-Explain in detail about Ebers-Moll model for the bipolar transistor.
+Mention the design steps involved in designing power amplifiers.